keerthi2kiran/CarND-Advanced-Lane-Lines/CarND-Advanced-Lane-Lines/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in the function `process_image()`.
+I implemented this step in the function `render_lane()`.
 Here is an example of my result on a test image:

 ![alt text][image6]